blosavio/trlisp/README.md

         Recommendations
       </h3>
       <p>
-        It helped me greatly to work out the examples with a pencil and paper, and &nbsp;only then check their evaluations in trlisp.
-Letting the computer do all the &nbsp;work stymies a deeper understanding we might get by slinging around tree nodes &nbsp;by hand.
+        First, work out the examples with a pencil and paper, and only then check &nbsp;their evaluations in trlisp.
+Letting the computer do all the work stymies a &nbsp;deeper understanding we might get by slinging around tree nodes by hand.
       </p>
       <p>
         The <a href="https://github.com/blosavio/trlisp/blob/main/test/tree_calculus/definitions_test.clj">unit testing</a> namespace (and its <a href=